Biggest Powerball Winners Ever

 As for the whereabouts of the Acostas after their big win, they have been kept under wraps.

-Mavis Wanczyk, the Single Mom
+#3: Mavis Wanczyk, The Single Mom - $758.7 million

 Mother of two and hospital worker Mavis Wanczyk scored $758.7 million, or $336 million after taxes, in the August 23, 2017, Powerball draw, making her worth more than Kim Kardashian herself (who has a net worth of $175 million, if you were curious).

-It’s the second-largest jackpot in United States history and the largest jackpot to ever be won by a single ticket.
+At the time of her win, it was the second-largest jackpot in United States history and the largest jackpot to ever be won by a single ticket.
 Talk about lucky.

-“I had a pipedream and my pipedream has finally come true,” 53-year-old Mavis told reporters when she came forward to claim her winnings.
+“I had a pipe dream, and my pipe dream has finally come true,” 53-year-old Mavis told reporters when she came forward to claim her winnings.

 Immediately after realising she was a winner, Mavis quit her job at Mercy Medical Center, a hospital in Springfield, where she had worked for over 32 years.
-“I’ve called and I’ve told them and I will not be coming back,” she said, with the same delighted grin we’d all have if we’d gotten to do the same.
+“I’ve called, and I’ve told them, and I will not be coming back,” she said, with the same delighted grin we’d all have if we’d gotten to do the same.

 “My numbers were actually kind of random,” Mavis admitted.
 The winning numbers—which were 6, 7, 16, 23, 26, and Powerball number 4—were based off of family’s birthdays and Mavis’s personal lucky number, 4.
 It just goes to show that you should never give up on your lucky number.